numoonchld/numoonchld.github.io/_posts/2020-11-08-django-blog-app-construction.md

 python3 manage.py makemigrations
 ```
 - detects changes in models and prepares updates to the DB
-- doesn't update the actual DB, only prepares stages changes
+- doesn't update the actual DB, only stages changes

 ```zsh
 python3 manage.py migrate